Reframe Rethink Restore

 Beliefs aren’t facts.
 They’re learned—and can be unlearned.
 Your brain can rewire itself.

 We’re influenced by society more than we realize.
 Beliefs shape behavior—and alcohol is one of the most powerful examples.
 Alcohol is woven into nearly every social setting, celebration, and screen—so normalized it’s expected.
 Cultural norms portray it as essential to fun and connection; ads and media glamorize it as sexy, powerful, and cool.
+And starting at a young age, often at a subconscious level, we come to believe these messages as truth.
 These beliefs drive behaviors that cause real psychological, physiological, and neurological changes.
 But the brain can also rewire itself—thanks to neuroplasticity—making it possible to unlearn old patterns and form healthier ones.
+We first need to challenge our beliefs and outdated cultural norms around alcohol.

 Even the label “alcoholic” reinforces a binary, outdated view—overlooking the truth that alcohol use exists on a spectrum.
 Most drinkers fall somewhere along a continuum between two extremes.
 Without that understanding, many aren't honest about their drinking—afraid of being labeled or of losing something they’ve been conditioned to believe is essential to life.